Table of Contents

 You’re an attorney, not a marketer… but somehow, you still have to get the word out about the great work you and your colleagues are doing.
-And, of course you have to do your day job!

 Marketing Idea for Law Firms #1: Build a Website

 We’re thrilled to have Erin Walker, Director of Content & Communications over at Clio share their perspective on the importance of a website:

 “Your website is often the first impression you make with your prospective client, and will set the tone for the kind of engagement they should expect from your firm.
 A simple website that addresses the most commonly asked questions you have from new clients is a better investment than an expensive site that might look nice, but doesn’t answer their questions.
 Focus on making your site client-centered, make your contact information prominent and easy to find, and ideally, include a form directly on the site to allow online appointment bookings.
 You might be surprised how many solutions are out there that can help you do this yourself, without needing to know how to code.”